<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Volunteers are in charge of planning all of their vacations and choosing what do to with their free time, so there's a definite level of budgeting that needs to happen for most people on our program.

-While all of our programs include the same things, there are some that are more budget friendly, for a few reasons.
+While all of our programs include the same things, some are more budget-friendly, for a few reasons.
 As a reminder, the Program Fee includes your roundtrip international airfare from the US, airport pickup + drop-off, visa, housing, at-home meals (breakfast, lunch, and dinner), WiFi, pre-departure + in-country training, and support throughout the entire experience, as well as cultural experiences.

 However, some countries have more affordable in-country costs when it comes to vacations, transportation, activities, etc. Some of our top picks are